glioympas/TALLSTACK/README.md

 ## I'm shocked!
 That was great & as a backend developer I loved that.

-I really loved that web stack because me, as not huge fan of JavaScript it really made things much easier.
+I really loved that web stack because me, as many others I believe as not huge fans of JavaScript this really makes things much more enjoyable and easier.
 This can save ton of time!
 Wow..